Kapaleeshwarar Temple: History

-The temple is generally thought to be built in the 7th century CE by the ruling Pallavas.
+The original temple was thought to be built along the seashore in the 7th century CE by the ruling Pallavas.
 This view is based on references to the temple in the hymns of the Nayanar saints.
 However, the Nayanar Sambandar and the saint Arunagirinathar make clear reference to the Kapaleeshwarar temple being located by a seashore.
 There are inscriptions dating back to 12th century inside the temple.
-The temple's 120 ft gopuram (gateway tower) was built during 1906 with stucco figures adorning it.
+After relocation in the 17th century, the temple's 120 ft gopuram (gateway tower) was built during 1906 with stucco figures adorning it.
 The temple is maintained and administered by the Hindu Religious and Endowment Board of the Government of Tamil Nadu.

 The Temple

 Bulls depicted in the decorated gopuram of the Kapaleeshwarar Temple.